theBU3NO/thebu3no.com/content/posts/cry-havoc.md

 wardogs is more than it's modern military gameplay anyway. in fact i'd prefer it was something else. escaping to sci-fi or fantasy over real human conflict suits me just fine.

-no the real treat here is navigating the {{< style word="economy" type="green" >}}. it's a sandbox (circle) and they reward you for whatever you decide to do. sure you can get into a fight. you can also just peep with some binoculars or slap some bandages on your friends. push your tonka trucks around and build a sand castle. just sit somewhere really, as long as you're in the box (circle) you're getting {{< style word="paid" type="green" >}}.
+no the real treat here is navigating the economy. it's a {{< style word="sandbox" type="brown" >}} (circle) and they reward you for whatever you decide to do. sure you can get into a fight. you can also just peep with some binoculars or slap some bandages on your friends. push your tonka trucks around and build a sand castle. just sit somewhere really, as long as you're in the box (circle) you're getting {{< style word="paid" type="green" >}}.

 the vehicles are their drivers are especially meaningful, and i don't just mean that the tanks are good. transports are necessary. the bases you spawn at are {{< style word="fuck off" type="yellow" >}} away from the center. you need soldiers in the middle to score, and you need supplies in the bases to build. and guess what? you'll get paid when you drop someone off. you'll get paid when you deliver a pallet of ammunition. you'll get paid just for surviving the trip and showing back up at base.